qgis/QGIS-Documentation/readme.rst

 `QGIS <https://qgis.org>`_, a free and Open Source Geographic Information System (GIS) Software, under the `Open Source Geospatial (OSGeo) <https://www.osgeo.org>`_ foundation umbrella.

-QGIS is developed using the Qt toolkit and C++ and runs on Linux, macOS and Windows platforms.
+QGIS is developed using the Qt toolkit, C++ and Python and runs on Linux, macOS and Windows platforms.
 It is released under the GNU General Public License version 2 or greater.
 Source files at https://github.com/qgis/QGIS.

 QGIS aims to be an easy to use GIS, providing common functions and features.
-QGIS supports a number of raster, vector and mesh data formats, with new support easily added using the plugin architecture.
+QGIS supports a number of raster, vector and mesh data formats, as well as important web service protocols, such as WMS, WFS and WCS.
+Support for new formats and protocols can easily be added using the plugin architecture.
 More information and download link at https://qgis.org.

 QGIS documentation is available at https://docs.qgis.org:

-* Latest stable documentation and translations are on https://docs.qgis.org/latest and its PDF versions are available at https://docs.qgis.org/latest/pdf.
+* The latest stable documentation and translations are on https://docs.qgis.org/latest and its PDF versions are available at https://docs.qgis.org/latest/pdf.
 * The ongoing work for future releases is published as QGIS Testing Documentation.
   It's built from the ``master`` branch and NOT translated.
 QGIS Testing Documentation